You are Here: Home > FAQ's

 Possible reasons that fits are persisting in spite of medications which are as follows:

-• Severity of mental retardation is such that there is an extensive brain damage and consequently, medicines are not able to control fits
+• Severity of intellectual disability is such that there is an extensive brain damage and consequently, medicines are not able to control fits

 • Use of less dosage of medicines